HAVING TROUBLE GETTING THROUGH ON OUR MAIN NUMBER ABOVE?

 Overall, this whole system is very simple and quite easy to modify to meet your needs.
-The tractor pictured above has 16 inch (total) axle extensions on it, which some folks prefer so that no soil under the plastic mulch has “tire tracks” in it (These axle extensions are REQUIRED for laying plastic over a raised bed, as you want the tractor wheels to straddle the bed) It is also recommended to have at least 22” tall wheels on the tractor for straddling a raised bed.
+The tractor pictured above has 16 inch (total) axle extensions on it, which many folks prefer so that no soil under the plastic mulch has “tire tracks” in it (These axle extensions are REQUIRED for laying plastic over a raised bed, as you want the tractor wheels to straddle the bed) It is also recommended to have at least 22” tall wheels on the tractor for straddling a raised bed.

 Dibble Wheel & frame mounted to Grillo G110 tractor

 If you are doing enough planting with the same spacing to justify it, there is also a Dibble Wheel available to poke holes through the plastic for planting (which is an independent implement… there is no way to put the dibble wheel behind the mulch layer to do everything at one time).
 The wheel is a diameter so that with 6 equally-spaced ‘spikes’ installed, hole spacing will be 12” apart.
 The spikes install in a “slot” in the center of the wheel, so they are fully adjustable on the wheel for virtually any spacing.
 You can install as many spikes as you want, but keep in mind that the more spikes you have on there, the more down-pressure it will take for them to penetrate.
 Extra wheels can be added to the dibble wheel frame (up to 4 wheels total) for doing up to 4 rows in the same bed.
 Minimum row spacing is 6”.
 DIBBLE WHEEL, FRAME, AND SPIKES ARE SOLD SEPARATELY (see the below price list).